lainNao/chord-progression-parser/DEVELOPMENT.md

 ## Pull Request rules

-currently no rules. every PR is welcome
+currently no rules. every PR is welcome. branch rule is not decided yet.